twelvelabs-io/twelvelabs-js/README.md

 Note that the response contains, among other information, the following fields:

 - `videoId`: The unique identifier of the video that matched your search terms.
-- `score`: A quantitative value determined by the AI engine representing the level of confidence that the results match your search terms.
+- `score`: A quantitative value determined by the AI model representing the level of confidence that the results match your search terms.
 - `start`: The start time of the matching video clip, expressed in seconds.
 - `end`: The end time of the matching video clip, expressed in seconds.
 - `confidence`: A qualitative indicator based on the value of the score field.
 This field can take one of the following values:
   - `high`
   - `medium`
   - `low`
-  - `extremely low`

-For a description of each field in the request and response, see the [Make a search request](https://docs.twelvelabs.io/v1.2/reference/make-search-request) page.
+For a description of each field in the request and response, see the [Make a search request](https://docs.twelvelabs.io/v1.3/reference/make-search-request) page.

 **Search using image queries**